Rights. Preferences and Restrictions attached to each class of shares

 27 Financial Instruments by Category

-Financial assets and financial liabilities are measured at fair value In the financial statement and are grouped into three levels of a fair value hierarchy.
+Financial assets and financial liabilities are measured at fair value in the financial statement and are grouped into three levels of a fair value hierarchy.
 The three Levels are defined based on the observability of significant inputs to the measurement, as follows:

 Fair value hierarchy